kieranklaassen/moneytree/README.md

 - Stripe
 - Braintree

-But if you want to add more, we make it easy to do so.
+But if you want to add more PSP's, we make it easy to do so.
 Read our [Contributing](https://github.com/kieranklaassen/moneytree#contributing) section to learn more.

 ## Installation